MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/android-migration-guide.md

 ### Setup AOSP management enrollment profiles

 These steps are specific to Teams Android devices.
-If you have non Teams devices, please refer to the Intune guidance for setting up profiles: [Set up Android (AOSP) device management in Intune for corporate-owned user-associated devices - Microsoft Intune | Microsoft Learn](/mem/intune/enrollment/android-aosp-corporate-owned-user-associated-enroll)
+If you have non Teams devices, refer to the Intune guidance for setting up profiles: [Set up Android (AOSP) device management in Intune for corporate-owned user-associated devices - Microsoft Intune | Microsoft Learn](/mem/intune/enrollment/android-aosp-corporate-owned-user-associated-enroll)

 When creating an enrollment profile, verify it doesn't conflict with any enrollment profiles that were created before.

-1. Sign in to the Intune Management Console with an account with Intune administrator permissions: [https://intune.microsoft.com/](https://intune.microsoft.com/)
+1. Sign in to the Intune Management Console with an account with Intune administrator permissions: [https://intune.microsoft.com/](https://intune.microsoft.com/).

 2. Select **Devices** > **Enrollment** > then **Android**.
 3. Under **Enrollment Profiles**, select **Corporate-owned, user-associated device**.
 4. Select **Create profile**.
 5. Use the following settings for the profile configuration:

-   - **Name** Give the profile a name like 'OSP – Teams Devices'.
+   - **Name** Give the profile a name like 'AOSP – Teams Devices'.
    - **Description** Put in a description so others in the organization know what this enrollment profile is used for.
 Use something like 'This AOSP Management enrollment profile is to allow Teams Android Devices to enroll in Intune'.
    - **Token expiration date** Leave this blank.
 (The current enrollment profiles are limited to a 90-day expiration.
 However, this expiration limit might be extended in a future release.)
-   - **Wi-Fi** Select **Not configured**
+   - **Wi-Fi** Select **Not configured**.
-   - **Microsoft Teams devices** Select **Enabled**
+   - **Microsoft Teams devices** Select **Enabled**.

    ![AOSP Enrollment Profile Example](media/android-migration-guide/aosp-enrollment-profile-example.png)

 6. Select **Next**.
-7. Review the profile and then select **Create**
+7. Review the profile and then select **Create**.

-The enrollment profile has been created and is now ready to enroll devices.
+The enrollment profile is been created and is now ready to enroll devices.

 ## Step 2 - Set up AOSP Management Configuration & Compliance Policies

 These steps aren't required for your Teams devices, any Teams Android Devices that are enrolled in AOSP Management support both Intune configuration policies and Intune compliance policies.
-While they aren't required for the devices to function properly, it's likely you will still want to use them on the Teams devices in your organization because they bring additional features, functionality, and security for your Teams devices.
+While they aren't required for the devices to function properly, it's likely you want to use them on the Teams devices in your organization because they bring additional features, functionality, and security for your Teams devices.

 ### AOSP management configuration policies